 While the DSASP has several vacant and underutilized sites, as a part of the Housing Element sites analysis, the city is only relying on the vacant sites to meet a portion of the RHNA.
-To ensure the City projects out realistic development for the Downtown area the City assumes that the DSASP will develop as a mixed income area and therefore 50 percent of the realistic capacity is assumed to meet the lower-income RHNA and 50 percent is assumed to meet the above moderate income RHNA.
+To ensure the City projects out realistic development for the Downtown area the City assumes that the DSASP will develop as a mixed income area.
+This analysis assumes that the larger sites, noted in Table 5-4, would be better suited to accommodate the lower income RHNA, and the remaining smaller sites are and therefore 50 percent of the realistic capacity is assumed to meet the lower-income RHNA and 50 percent is assumed to meet the above moderate income RHNA.
 Figure 5-4 provides a map of the vacant sites the city is assuming will accommodate a portion of the RHNA.

-Table 5-4 shows each vacant site in the DSASP that could accommodate housing to meet the lower-income RHNA.
+Table 5-4 shows each vacant site in the DSASP that could accommodate housing to meet the lowerincome RHNA.
 The residential capacity calculations are based on a 1,000-square-foot unit, accounts for a 15-percent loss to accommodate non-unit space (e.g., entryways, hallways), and takes into consideration the assigned FAR for each parcel.
 Because the majority of the DSASP allows for mixed use, the City took a 50-percent capacity to account for any nonresidential development.